rapidfish/personnummer/README.md

 ## New Features added (since 2024-04-18)
-  - handles Samordningsnummer
-  - Organisationsnummer
+  - a way to handle Samordningsnummer within the same Personnummer class (a special form of Personnummer)
-  - Helper class method to extract Zodiac information (Western zodiac signs)
+  - new class to handle swedish Organisationsnummer
-  - Helper class method as an attempt to extract the animal name of a birth year, according to the ancient Chinese Zodiac calendar (Tungshu).
+  - a new method that makes it possible to calculate which animal a birth year belongs to, according to the ancient Chinese Zodiac calendar (Tungshu).

 ## Features